 I often hear aspiring athletes say they have so much on the go that they don’t have time to get a full night’s sleep.
 This thought process really needs to change as the best of the best in the athletic world recognize that it is while they sleep that their body heals and strengthens.
 Data clearly documents that those who experience sub-optimal sleep for an extended period of time are at a greater risk for delayed recovery from injury, major heart events, cancer and all causes of mortality.

-Once we appreciate the fact that sleep is the “Ultimate High Performance Drug” and the number one health prevention behaviour that we can embrace, we can start to consciously modify our behaviours so that we routinely enjoy repartive, restorative and performance enhancing sleep.
+Once we appreciate the fact that sleep is the “Ultimate High Performance Drug” and the number one health prevention behaviour that we can embrace, we can start to consciously modify our behaviours so that we routinely enjoy reparative, restorative and performance enhancing sleep.

 When we sleep, our immune system recharges: our brain is cleansed of metabolic materials that can negatively impact on our cognition, our bones, muscles and blood vessels repair themselves, our experiences from the previous day are consolidated and our mood is rebalanced.
 All of these health benefits are essential if we are to perform well as athletes and live a life of habitual fitness AND wellness.